LimePay/docs/Getting-Started.md

 }
 ```

 The property `signingTxCallback` must be a function that is performing the signing of the transactions.
 It must return array of the **signed** transactions.
+More details of how we can implement the function can be found in [signing transactions](#signing-transactions) section.
 **Important**: The transactions are executed sequentially, meaning that the execution starts with the first transaction in the array and finishes with the last transaction in the array!

-3) Initialize the checkout:
+5) Initialize the checkout:
+The provided sample below is the `require` and not the `lime-pay.min.js` option

 ```javascript
 let LimePayWeb = require('limepay-web');